neuroinformatics-unit/.github/CONTRIBUTING.md

 ## Introduction

-**Contributors to NIU projects are absolutely encouraged**, whether to fix a bug, develop a new feature, or add to the documentation
+**Contributors to NIU projects are absolutely encouraged**, whether to fix a bug, develop a new feature, or add to the documentation.

 If you're unsure where to start, create an issue on the relevant repository.
 If for any reason, you'd rather not reach out in public, feel free to